Welcome to today's edition of the Rush 24-7 podcast.

 As they continue to wage war on the American people.

-How are you?
+Hi, how are you?

 You know something else Obamacare does?

-And we've covered this Obamacare is promoting divorce.
+And we've covered this: Obamacare is promoting divorce.

 Obamacare is making people divorce so they can afford it.

-And the children.
+And divorce hurts women and the children.

 And that is Obamacare and their war on women and all of us.

-Every time I try to get out, they suck me back in.
+Like Silvio Dante said on an episode of Sopranos, every time I try to get out, they suck me back in.

 Pelosi actually embraced the suck.

-What what is she talking about?
+What is she talking about?

 Anyway, let's start the ABC network this morning on ABC.